aegatlin/skooh/README.md

 ### How to edit your hooks block

-When manually editing the package.json hooks block, run `npx skooh` when you are finished.
-This is normally ran automatically via the `prepare` [life-cycle hook](https://docs.npmjs.com/cli/v8/using-npm/scripts#life-cycle-scripts).
-But, manual edits are **not** detected, so you have to run `npx skooh` for skooh to notice the changes.
+Run `npx skooh` after manually editing the package.json hooks block.
+(This is normally ran automatically via the `prepare` [life-cycle hook](https://docs.npmjs.com/cli/v8/using-npm/scripts#life-cycle-scripts), but, manual edits cannot be detected.)

 ## Reference